 political tensions: is this still the case today?
 Or should it be approached

-differently, by coming up with new categories?
+differently, by inventing new categories?
 How is poetry as a genre defined

-have the internet and digitization changed the production and distribution of
+How have the internet and digitization changed the production and distribution

-poetry?
+of poetry?
 Who or what authorities legitimize poetry?
-What relationships do poets
+What relationships do

-develop with institutions?
+poets develop with institutions?
 With academia?
 How is poetry taught?
-How does poetry
+How does

-redefine the uses of language?
-How does it incorporate languages other than
+poetry redefine the uses of language?
+How does it incorporate languages other

-English?
-How important is translation on the poetry scene today?
+than English?
+How important is translation in North American poetry today?
 What

 privileged connections are being established between the poetry of the United

-States and the poetries of other countries?
-Are the local, regional poetry
+States and the poetries of other countries, especially its North American neighbors

-scenes as active as in the 1960s?
-Or do poets tend to associate on a larger
+poetry scenes as active as in the 1960s?
+Or do poets tend to associate on a

 The ambition of